-Biden hits 50 day milestone of going without a formal news conference as president
+Biden hits 50-day milestone of going without a formal news conference as president

 Trump, Obama, Bush had already held press conferences at this point in their presidencies

-President Biden has been in office for 50 days, but has yet to schedule a formal press conference.
+President Biden has been in office for 50 days, but he has yet to schedule a formal press conference.

 Former President Trump waited 28 days into his presidency to hold a press conference, former President Obama waited just 21 days before holding one, and former President George W. Bush waited 34 days before taking questions from the press in a formal setting.